 Jesus was in the stern, asleep on a cushion.
 They woke him and said to him, “Teacher, do you not care that we are perishing?”
 He woke up, rebuked the wind, and said to the sea, “Quiet!
 Be still!”
 The wind ceased and there was great calm.
 Mark 4:38-39

 And there was great calm!
-Yes, this is a reference to the quieting of the sea, but it is a message spoken to the turmoil we face, at times, in life.
+Though this is a reference to the quieting of the sea, it is also a message spoken about the turmoil we face at times in life.
 Jesus wants to bring great calm to our lives.

 It’s so very easy to get discouraged in life.
 It’s so very easy to focus in on the chaos that is all around us.
 Be it a harsh and biting word from another, a family problem, civil unrest, financial concerns, etc., there are plenty of reasons for each one of us to fall into the trap of fear, frustration, depression and anxiety.